-- The goal of the exploration programs at the Company's projects is to discover, define and develop new mineral resources, focussing on lithium in NWT and Quebec, Canada. - Following a successful Summer 2023 program at YLP, infill and resource development drilling are the focus of the 2024 Winter and Summer programs, plus further exploring new pegmatite dikes such as Echo, Nite, etc. - Metallurgical test work is underway on certain of the YLP pegmatite dikes including gravimetric and magnetic separation, comminution testing and hydrometallurgical testing amongst others. - Environmental base-line data collection is underway at YLP and planned throughout 2024.
-Consultation with local communities in the areas surrounding our projects got off to a positive start in 2023 and will continue through 2024 with planned meetings and consultations.
-The release of the Company's maiden ESG report is planned for the 3rd quarter of 2024. - Planned scout drilling program at Cali in Summer 2024 to better understand the pegmatite and below cover potential of the region. - Early-stage exploration programs are planned at the Quebec projects: Rupert, Pontax and Moyenne, with the potential for resource discovery drilling at Rupert. - Maiden NI43-101 Resource for YLP planned for release in late 2024. - The Company remains committed to reviewing complimentary exploration opportunities in Canada, with a focus on the potential to expand the portfolio of critical mineral hard rock lithium projects.
+- The goal of the exploration programs at the Company's projects is to discover, define and develop new mineral resources, focussing on lithium in NWT and Quebec, Canada. - Following a successful Summer 2023 and Winter 2024 drill programs at YLP, infill and resource development drilling will be the focus of 2025 plans. - Metallurgical test work continues on all YLP pegmatite dikes including gravimetric and magnetic separation, comminution testing and hydrometallurgical testing amongst others. - Environmental base-line data collection is underway at YLP and planned throughout 2025.
+Consultation with local communities in the areas surrounding our projects will continue through 2025 with planned meetings and consultations. - The release of the Company's PEA is planned for the second half of 2025. - Planned exploration programs at Cali in Winter 2025 to better understand the pegmatite and below cover potential of the region. - Early-stage exploration programs are underway at the Quebec projects: Rupert, Pontax and Moyenne, with the potential for resource discovery drilling at Rupert. - The Company remains committed to reviewing complimentary exploration opportunities in Canada, with a focus on the potential to expand the portfolio of critical mineral hard rock lithium projects.